The Bankrate promise

-- Interest Rate Reduction Refinance Loan (IRRRL): available to current VA loan-holding homeowners looking to secure a lower interest rate
+- Interest Rate Reduction Refinance Loan (IRRRL): Often called a VA streamline refinance, an IRRRL loan is available to current VA loan-holding homeowners looking to secure a lower interest rate.

 - VA cash-out refinance: lets any mortgage-holder swap out a current home loan with a new one and tap into the equity they’ve built up